yuvalbenar/terraflaskqlk8s/README.md

 Configuration
 Before running the pipeline, ensure that you have configured the necessary secrets (e.g., Docker Hub credentials, GCP credentials, MySQL passwords) and variables in your GitHub repository under Actions > Secrets & Variables.

-For persistent monitoring, the Helm values configure Prometheus and Grafana as follows:
+__For persistent monitoring,__ the Helm values configure Prometheus and Grafana as follows:
 Prometheus:
 Uses a persistent volume (20Gi, storage class standard-wffc) to retain historical metrics.
 Grafana:
 Uses a persistent volume (10Gi, storage class standard) to store dashboards and configuration.
 You can review and adjust these settings in your prometheus_values.yaml.

-[def]: image.png